pytorch/pytorch/docs/source/named_tensor.rst

 --------------------------

 In this section please find the documentation for named tensor specific APIs.
-For a comprehensive list of how names are propagated through other PyTorch operators, see :ref:`name_inference_reference-doc`.
+For a comprehensive reference for how names are propagated through other PyTorch operators, see :ref:`name_inference_reference-doc`.

 .. class:: Tensor()
+   :noindex:

    .. autoattribute:: names
    .. automethod:: rename